osmandapp/docs/content/osmand/map/map-context-menu.md

 ### OSM link

-OpenStreetMap link provides you the access to the OpenStreetMap website to get more information about the object: https://www.openstreetmap.org/node or https://www.openstreetmap.org/way
+OpenStreetMap link provides you the access to the OpenStreetMap website where you can find more information about the object: https://www.openstreetmap.org/node or https://www.openstreetmap.org/way.

 ![OSM link](/assets/images/map/context_menu_OSM_link.png)

 ### Online photos

-Photos from [Mappillary](/osmand/plugins/mapillary), [OpenPlaceReviews](/osmand/plugins/openplacereviews), [Wikimedia](https://www.wikimedia.org/) sources.
+In this section, you can view photos of the object from different sources.
+Such as [Mappillary](/osmand/plugins/mapillary), [OpenPlaceReviews](/osmand/plugins/openplacereviews), [Wikimedia](https://www.wikimedia.org/).
 Click to image for opening image resource.

 ![Online photo](/assets/images/map/context_menu_Online_photo.png)

 ## Actions

+It is a set of specific manipulations that can be performed on a point or object.
+This menu has been divided into two parts.
+One of them is visible on the main screen and another one is hidden to activate it you need to press the 'Actions' button.

 ![Context menu Actions](/assets/images/map/context_menu_Actions.png)